hashicorp/nomad/website/source/docs/external/lxc.html.md

     }
     ```

-* `volumes` - (Optional) A list of `host_path:container_path` strings to bind-mount
-  host paths to container paths.
-Mounting host paths outside of the allocation
-  directory can be disabled on clients by setting the `lxc.volumes.enabled`
-  option set to false.
-This will limit volumes to directories that exist inside
-  the allocation directory.
+* `volumes` - (Optional) A list of `host_path:container_path` strings to bind-mount host paths to container paths.
+Mounting host paths outside of the allocation directory can be disabled on clients by setting the [`volumes_enabled`](#volumes_enabled) option set to false.
+This will limit volumes to directories that exist inside the allocation directory.

   Note that unlike the similar option for the docker driver, this
   option must not have an absolute path as the `container_path`